chase-manning/darkly-website/README.md

 # Darkly Website

-The official website for the Darkly Chrome Extension
+The official website for the Darkly Chrome Extension.